sailajaj/sailajaj.github.io/Continuous-Delivery/12-factor-terraform-salt.md

 # Managing infrastructure as code
 With Cloud platformns, hardware and infrastructure maintenance are treated with the same constraints as ALM (Application lifecycle management; Design, Build, Test, Deploy, Post-Deploy: [LINK](https://community.anaplan.com/t5/Best-Practices/What-is-Application-Lifecycle-Management-ALM/ta-p/33539)).
-Though this is stepping in the right direction, there is still much confusion around how to build an effective CI/CD model.
+Though this is stepping in the right direction, there is that remains to build an effective CI/CD model.

-Here is a look through the 12-factor app; how we built CI/CD model with * Terraform and Salt stack * and where we fell short.
+We can start with 12-factor app; Using the best of technologies around Terraform/Jenkins/Git there are still some imposing gaps that we are trying to address in this document.

+Our initial goals were to address the following constrainds along with 12-factor app:

 * Reliable Scalability across a slew of Services
 * Clear and concise means of making alterations to a Service or multiple services